 Yet another Schinkel: the Altes Museum or Old Museum, 1830.

 The Berlin Cathedral, built 1895-1905 to a design of Julius Raschdorff, is sometimes called a Protestant St. Peters.
 It, too, was rebuilt after the War, in this case with lower and simpler dome than in the original.
 Peering over its shoulder is the Fernsehturm or television tower, from the 1960s.

 Behind the Altes Museum is the Alte Nationalgalerie, the Old National Gallery of 1861.

 Behind the Old National Gallery is the Pergamon Museum, completed in 1930 on the principle that what was good enough for Friedrich Wilhelm in 1830 was good enough for the Weimar Republic.

-Back on Under den Linden, this is Statsoper Unter den Linden, the State Opera built in the 1740s, rebuilt after a fire in 1843, and rebuilt again in the 1950s.
+Back on Under den Linden, this is the Statsoper Unter den Linden, the state opera house built in the 1740s, rebuilt after a fire in 1843, and rebuilt again in the 1950s.
 It's good to see the Guerlain sign covering the Alte Bibliothek or Old Library: why should Americans be the only ones to endure the privatization of public space?

 We've jumped just under six kilometers west of the Brandenburg Gate to look north along the Schlosstrasse to the Schloss Charlottenburg.

 The equestrian figure in the previous picture was Prince Albert, or Albrecht, 1809-1872, Prince of Prussia and colonel general, who died in the Franco-Prussian War and is buried in the mausoleum behind the palace.